Course Outlines

 MNTC Goal Areas: 05, 07

 Presents an introduction to the physical, cognitive, and psychosocial aspects of development across the lifespan.
 Explores the research and theories relevant to the psychological study of human development from conception to death.
 Applies these issues to general and clinical populations.
-PSYC 1101 or PSYC 1201 recommended.
+PSYC 1101 recommended.

 Prerequisites: None